-The Somali government and AMISOM must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
+The Federal Government of Somalia, AMISOM and allied forces, including the United States, must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
 A coordinated political strategy aimed at countering violent extremism should also be implemented in order to prevent recruitment to Al-Shabaab and other armed groups.